Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Lane-Keeping Dynamics Model

 where $\bf \bar x$ and $\bf \bar u$ are the associated nominal state and control vectors, respectively.
-Instead of solving the constrained optimization problem for the nonlinear model in (1), one can solve this problem using the linear model in (2) and handle the ${\bf w}$ term with a tube-based approach at a far lower computational cost for an acceptable decrease in performance.
-Related MPC schemes for the considered lane-keeping problem are discussed in the following sections.
+Instead of solving the constrained optimization problem by employing the nonlinear model presented in (1), one can solve this problem by using the linear model expressed in (2) and process the ${\bf w}$ term through a tube-based approach, thus achieving a considerably lower computational cost with an acceptable reduction in performance.
+MPC schemes related to the considered lane-keeping problem are discussed in the following sections.